EGI-Federation/cloud-info-provider/RELEASING.md

 * Preparing changelog
   * Provide main changes, with related author(s)
     * Document changes impacting deployment/configuration/usage
+* Updating AUTHORS as needed
+* Updating zenodo.json as needed
+  * Bump version, description and authors
 * Merging a PR for updating build files to bump release version and changelog
 * Creating a Tag in GitHub
   * Release title == Tag version, in a [semver](https://semver.org/) form like 0.42.0